 For most of the night the pacifier falls out and then he’s just sleeping with it cuddled up.

-With the transition pacifier, it gradually phases out to smaller and smaller pieces on the part the child sucks on.
+With the transition pacifier, it gradually phases out into smaller and smaller pieces on the part the child sucks on.

-Plus it has a similar look and feel as the pacifier he used to have.
+Plus it has a similar look and feel to the pacifier he used to have.

 It’s helped us make this transition in a way that we feel it’s more humane than throwing it away entirely.